howardjones/network-weathermap/trunk/docs/dev/dev-README.md

 Both VMs are built using a script to get the appropriate packages installed in a consistent manner.
 The script is here: <a href="install-notes.txt">install-notes.txt</a>.

+TODO: Add some notes here about the Vagrantfile and Puppet manifests.

 ## Basic Philosophy ##

 Any time someone has to ask a question about how something in Weathermap works, I